marsh240sx/JWT_JS_DEMO_works_with_Webex/README.md

 Generate Webex JWT in pure Javascript using CryptoJS.

-This will only generate the JWT, which you can copy of from the page and then issue a POST to https://webexapis.com/v1/jwt/login to exchange the JWT for the guest access token.
+This will only generate the JWT, which you can copy from the page and then issue a POST to https://webexapis.com/v1/jwt/login to exchange the JWT for the guest access token.

 POST example using cURL:
 ```